Shoulder Fractures – Imaging and Management

 Accordion Sample Description

-Glenoid fractures are commonly associated with glenohumeral dislocations.
-These may appear subtle on x-rays and may need further imaging such as CT scan to quantify.
 These images show a fracture to the inferior glenoid sustained after a shoulder dislocation, termed a "Bankart" fracture.
 Depending on the displacement of the fracture, management might range from a period of immobilisation to surgery.
 Orthopaedic opinion is usually warranted.

 Accordion Sample Description